domnica/production_economies/README.md

 ﻿\# Project Title

 This project contains an implementation of proportional response dynamics in production economies.
-For the mathematical definition, see associated paper <https://simina.info/production_main.pdf>.

 \## Description